MarcoALuceroVivar/Active-Directory-Lab/remoteIntoOtherUserasAdmin.md

+#Remote into the users computer as an administrator
 Step 1: Enable Remote Desktop on the Client VM
 Action: Log into the Windows 11 client machine (JORDYM) and enable remote access.